 The government, with the assistance of The World Bank, has worked to improve Azerbaijan’s healthcare system in recent years.
-Projects have seen the construction of new medical facilities, the introduction of new equipment and the training of medical staff.
+New medical facilities have been constructed and there have been projects to train medical staff and introduce new equipment.

-However, healthcare in Azerbaijan remains largely underdeveloped compared to most European countries, and Azerbaijan suffers from a shortage of skills in the medical sector.
-Most expats seeking serious medical care therefore travel abroad, mostly to Turkey or elsewhere in Europe.
+Still, healthcare in Azerbaijan remains largely underdeveloped compared to most European countries.
+Most expats access quality private healthcare in Baku and, in serious cases, seek treatment abroad, mostly in Turkey or elsewhere in Europe.

 Public healthcare in Azerbaijan